-Over 25% of UK greenhouse gas emissions come from our housing through the energy that is used to heat and provide electricity to power lights and appliances in our homes.
-Improving the energy efficiency of our homes will therefore play an essential part in achieving national emissions reduction targets.
+Over 25% of UK greenhouse gas emissions come from our housing and over 90% of these emissions stem from heating and powering homes that were built before the 1980s.
+Improving the energy efficiency of our older homes will therefore play an essential part in achieving national emissions reduction targets.

 Camden has set its own borough wide carbon dioxide emissions reduction target of 40% by 2020.
-The Council's approach to meeting this target is set out in a carbon reduction study that can be found at www.camden.gov.uk/greenaction
+The Council's approach to meeting this target is set out in a carbon reduction study that can be found at www.camden.gov.uk/greenaction.